-Clarinetist and educator Jiyeon Choi joined the University of Virginia’s music faculty as a Lecturer in Clarinet and as Principal Clarinet with the Charlottesville Symphony in the Fall of 2019.
-She also holds the Principal Clarinet position with the Sinfonia da Camera in Illinois.
+Clarinetist and educator Jiyeon Choi joined the University of Virginia Arts & Sciences faculty as a lecturer in Clarinet and as Principal Clarinet with the Charlottesville Symphony in the fall of 2019.
+She also holds the Principal Clarinet position with the Sinfonia da Camera, Illinois.
 She is an advocate for contemporary music as well as specializing in standard solo, chamber and orchestral repertoire.
-Her primary research explores the chamber music of Jörg Widmann, a renowned German clarinetist and composer.
-She is also a core member of Ensemble vim, an Atlanta-based contemporary music collective dedicated to promoting the music of underrepresented composers, especially those with strong ties to the southeastern United States.
+Her primary research explores the chamber music of renowned German clarinetist and composer Jörg Widmann.

-Jiyeon received a Doctor of Musical Arts degree in music performance from the University of Illinois Urbana Champaign, a Master of Music degree from Eastman School of Music, and a Bachelor of Music degree from Ewha Womans University.
-Her principal teachers include J. David Harris, Kenneth Grant, Hyun Gon Kim and Jeongmin Song.
+Jiyeon received a Doctor of Musical Arts degree in music performance from University of Illinois Urbana Champaign, a Master of Music degree from the Eastman School of Music and a Bachelor of Music degree from Ewha Womans University.
+Her principal teachers include J. David Harris, Kenneth Grant and Jeongmin Song.